On some occasions you may want a bastion host present in your VPC. For example:

 Your bastion host on GCP is now ready!

-The discrimiNAT image is hardened per CIS Benchmark for Ubuntu Linux 18.04 LTS Benchmark v1.0.0 Level 2 Server.
+The DiscrimiNAT image is hardened per CIS Ubuntu Linux 20.04 LTS Benchmark v1.1.0 Level 2 - Server.
 Therefore, SSH access to it requires your posture to be sound and secure.
 Let's check with a few commands on your machine:

 The SSH Agent should have only one identity loaded.
 This is to prevent it from trying one identity after another to the server, causing the server to block the user after too many failures.
 So it's safer to just have the one identity that will work.